Debbie Reynolds: Film history preservation

 Reynolds amassed a large collection of movie memorabilia, beginning with items from the landmark 1970 Metro-Goldwyn-Mayer auction, and she displayed them, first in a museum at her Las Vegas hotel and casino during the 1990s and later in a museum close to the Kodak Theatre in Los Angeles.

 The museum was to relocate to be the centerpiece of the Belle Island Village tourist attraction in the resort city of Pigeon Forge, Tennessee, but the developer went bankrupt.
 The museum filed for Chapter 11 bankruptcy in June 2009.
 The most valuable asset of the museum was Reynolds' collection.
 Todd Fisher, Reynolds' son, announced that his mother was "heartbroken" to have to auction off the collection.
 It was valued at $10.79 million in the bankruptcy filing.
 Los Angeles auction firm Profiles in History was given the responsibility of conducting a series of auctions.
-Among the "more than 3500 costumes, 20,000 photographs, and thousands of movie posters, costume sketches, and props" included in the sales were Charlie Chaplin's bowler hat and Marilyn Monroe's white "subway dress", whose skirt is lifted up by the breeze from a passing subway train in the film The Seven Year Itch (1955).
+Among the "more than 3500 costumes, 20,000 photographs, and thousands of movie posters, costume sketches, and props" included in the sales were Charlie Chaplin's bowler hat and Marilyn Monroe's white "subway dress," whose skirt is lifted up by the breeze from a passing subway train in the film The Seven Year Itch (1955).
 The dress sold for $4.6 million in 2011; the final auction was held in May 2014.

 Business ventures

 In 1979, Reynolds opened her own dance studio in North Hollywood.
-In 1983, she released an exercise video, Do It Debbie's Way!.
+In 1983, she released an exercise video, Do It Debbie's Way!
 She purchased the Clarion Hotel and Casino, a hotel and casino in Las Vegas, in 1992.
-She renamed it the Debbie Reynolds Hollywood Hotel.
-It was not a success.
-In 1997, Reynolds was forced to declare bankruptcy.
-In June 2010, she replaced Ivana Trump answering reader queries for the weekly paper Globe.
+She renamed it the Debbie Reynolds Hollywood Hotel but it was not a success and Reynolds was forced to declare bankruptcy in 1997.
+In June 2010, she replaced Ivana Trump on the Globe weekly's advice column but many of the published letters were plagiarized from Slates Dear Prudence and possibly others.

+Advocacy

+Reynolds was a longtime ally of the LGBT community and an early advocate for people with AIDS.
+In 1983, Reynolds performed at an AIDS fundraiser with her friend Shirley MacLaine.
+In a 2014 interview with The Daily Telegraph, Reynolds revealed that she had helped several closeted actors conceal their homosexuality by dating them.
+When asked when she realized she was a gay icon, Reynolds replied, "Over the years many of the boys that have worked for me as dancers have been gay.
+The creative people were all gay people, from producers to writers.
+To me, they were just family."